California Aqueduct: The aqueduct system

 Water flows through the aqueduct in a series of abrupt rises and gradual falls.
 The water flows down a long segment, built at a slight grade, and arrives at a pumping station powered by Path 66 or Path 15.
 The pumping station raises the water, where it again gradually flows downhill to the next station.
 However, where there are substantial drops, the water's potential energy is recaptured by hydroelectric plants.
 The initial pumping station fed by the Sacramento River Delta raises the water 240 ft, while a series of pumps culminating at the Edmonston Pumping Plant raises the water 1926 ft over the Tehachapi Mountains.
-The Edmonston Pumping station requires so much power that several power lines off of Path 15 and Path 26 are needed to ensure proper operation of the pumps.

 A typical section has a concrete-lined channel 40 ft at the base and an average water depth of about 30 ft.
 The widest section of the aqueduct is 110 ft and the deepest is 32 ft.
 Channel capacity is 13100 ft3/s and the largest pumping plant capacity at Dos Amigos is 15450 ft3/s.

 A 2021 study published in Nature Sustainability estimated that the installation of solar panels over the canal could potentially reduce annual water evaporation by 27000000–51000000 L/km of canal.
 While electricity generated by the solar panels could be used by the aqueduct's pumping systems, the study also considered the possibility of supplying power to irrigation systems in the Central Valley to reduce reliance on diesel-powered irrigation pumps.
-Similar canal-spanning solar installations have been demonstrated in India, including a steel truss design in Gujarat and a suspension cable design Punjab.
+Similar canal-spanning solar installations have been demonstrated in India, including a steel truss design in Gujarat and a suspension cable design in Punjab.